-- 14-24 Learning, Employment and Skills Strategy 2015-18 (KCC) - Adult learning, employment and skills strategy 2015-18 (KCC) - Increasing opportunities, increasing outcomes KCC Statement 2015-2020
+- Revised 14-24 Learning, Employment and Skills Strategy 2017-20 (KCC) - Adult learning, employment and skills strategy 2015-18 (KCC) - Increasing opportunities, increasing outcomes KCC Statement 2015-2020

-The adult education centre at Royal Tunbridge Wells provides a range of classes and subjects from its existing premises in the centre of the town.
+3.88 The adult education centre at Royal Tunbridge Wells provides a range of classes and subjects from its existing premises in the centre of the town.

-3.80 The planned Cultural and Learning Hub (The Amelia) will incorporate a new adult education centre as well as a new art gallery, museum, and library (further details on this are set out in Theme 10: Public Realm, art and culture).
+3.89 The Cultural and Learning Hub (The Amelia Scott) incorporates a new adult education centre as well as a new art gallery, museum, and library (further details on this are set out in Theme 10: Public Realm, art and culture).